 9.2.4.6.1 General

-The HT Control field is always present in a Control Wrapper frame and is present in QoS Data, QoS Null, and Management frames as determined by the +HTC subfield of the Frame Control field as defined in 9.2.4.1.10 (+HTC subfield).
+The HT Control field is always present in a Control Wrapper frame and is present in QoS Data, QoS Null, and Management frames that have the +HTC subfield of the Frame Control field (see 9.2.4.1.10 (+HTC subfield)) set to 1.

+The HT Control field is not present otherwise.

 Editor: Please modify the first paragraph in 9.3.2.1 as follows: